manele-se/news_webSite/README.md

-This project is a template for a news company or a blog Done with:
+This project is a template for a news company or a blog.

-*HTML5
-*CSS
+Done with:

+* HTML5
+* CSS

 Thank you to Brad Traversy